A brief guide to cardiovascular ultrastructural findings by transmission electon microscopy.

 Thick sections are stained with toluidine blue and can be useful for identifying some processes.
 This stain is useful to note artifactual changes to the tissue, contraction-bands related to processing, and certain disease processes.
 Both myelin figures, seen in hydroxychloroquine cardiotoxicity and Fabry disease, and amyloid can be seen on thick sections.
 In some institutions, multiple thick sections are assessed to select an area to perform EM.

 Myofibrils are the main structural component of the cardiomyocyte.
 They are notable for sarcomeres which are defined as the structure between two Z-lines (or Z-bands).
 The Z-lines are the most electron dense part of the myofibril that run perpendicular to the direction of the myofibril.
-A healthy cardiomyocte has very distinct Z-lines.
+A healthy cardiomyocte has very distinct Z-lines (yellow arrow).
 As cardiomyocytes undergo degenerative changes the Z-line can be noted to increase in width and decrease in sharpness.
 Additionally, in degeneration, the myofibers may represent a smaller proportion of the cytoplasm as compared to a healthy cardiomyocyte.
 It is important to know that a myofibril artifactual change can occur by placing the cardiac tissue in cold (refrigerated) gluteraldeyde solution.
 The myofibers can tighten or relax akin to a contraction band.
 This is not pathologic.

 Mitochondria are expected to be frequent in cardiomyocytes.
 Although we think of mitochondria as solitary ovoid structures, there is some evidence that they can exist in a dynamic syncytium.
 By usual appearance, they are typically seen as round, to ovoid, to elongated structures.
 They normally are with 1-2 fold size of each other.
-Healthy mitochondria have numerous cristae that can extent from one side of the mitochondria to the other or just across part of the structure.
+Healthy mitochondria have numerous cristae that can extend from one side of the mitochondria to the other or just across part of the structure.

 Lipid droplets are a feature of degenerative changes to a myocyte.
 They tend to be few in number, but can increase dramatically in more severe myocardial disease.
 They are usually aligned with sarcomeres and in the boundaries of the sarcoplasmic reticulum.
 They measure 0.5 to 1 µm (a relaxed sarcomere measures ~2 µm).
 These lipid droplets are homogeneous grey electron-dense with a slightly more pale edge.
 They may relate to fat accumulation within cardiomyocytes, a feature notable by an Oil Red O stain.